 Why then do we so often act contrary to love if God lives in us?
 It is because our old nature is trying to come back to life and take over.
 As we mature in the Lord over the years, love becomes more apparent in our life.

-John 15:5 says, “I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.”
+John 15:5 says, “I am the vine, you are the branches.
+He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 We cannot love as God loves without abiding in Him.

 We need to continue to look into the Word to find those areas that are not like Him so that we may repent.

 The above Scripture is a wonderful list to keep in your pocket.
 Whenever you sense that your life is not going this way, confess your sin to God and He will remove whatever is not love.
-1 John 1:9 says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
+1 John 1:9 says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 Are you having trouble with fear?

 Love is the solution.
-1 John 4:18 says, “There is no fear in love.
-But perfect love drives out fear, because fear has to do with punishment.”
-The one who fears is not made perfect in love.
+1 John 4:18 says, “There is no fear in love; but perfect love casts out fear, because fear involves torment.
+But he who fears has not been made perfect in love.”

-Whenever we experience fear, we can say to ourselves and to God, “Well I guess I have more to learn about your love; show me and teach me Lord.”
-Then God would say in response, Romans 5:8-9 which says, “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
-Since we have now been justified by his blood, how much more shall we be saved from God's wrath through him!”
+Whenever we experience fear, we can say to ourselves and to God, “Well, I guess I have more to learn about Your love; show me and teach me, Lord.”
+Then God would respond as it says in Romans 5:8-9, “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
+Much more then, having now been justified by His blood, we shall be saved from wrath through Him.”

-John 15:13 says, “Greater love has no-one than this, that he lay down his life for his friends.”
+John 15:13 says, “Greater love has no one than this, than to lay down one’s life for his friends.”

-I have read where there are three different kinds of love (actually they are three different words, but they are not really love as God is love).
-One is Eros, which is the physical expression of love.
-In marriage this is God’s best; outside of marriage it is perverted into lust.
-Phileo is brotherly love.
+I have read that there are three different kinds of love (actually, they are three different words, but only one of them refers to the word ‘love’ as God is love).
+One kind of love is Eros, which is the physical expression of love.
+In marriage, this is God’s best; outside of marriage, it is perverted into lust.
+Another one is Phileo which is brotherly love.
 This can be best described as my love for you BECAUSE of something good inside of you.
-There is nothing wrong with this as a matter of fact it is good.
+There is nothing wrong with this, as a matter of fact it is good.
 However, it depends on something inside of you that attracts me.

-“And this is love: that we walk in obedience to his commands.
-As you have heard from the beginning, his command is that you walk in love” (2 John 1:6).
+“This is love, that we walk according to His commandments.
+This is the commandment, that as you have heard from the beginning, you should walk in it” (2 John 1:6).

-“Do everything in love” (1 Corinthians 16:14).
-What sacrifices might you have to make to order to repair a broken relationship and display the fruit of His love?
+“Let all that you do be done with love” (1 Corinthians 16:14).
+What sacrifices might you have to make in order to repair a broken relationship and display the fruit of His love?

 In Romans 5:5 and Galatians 5:22, we are shown that we have the ability to love as God loves.

-“And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us” (Romans 5:5).
+“Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us” (Romans 5:5).

 We were made in God’s image and in His likeness.